gfedder/syncutil/README.md

 - Copies files/folders from source to destination
 - Only copies files that have changes
+- Removes files from destination that are not in source
 - Supports dry run, execution, and rule listing
 - Offers quiet/verbose modes
 - Reports when no changes are needed